getodk/xforms-spec/README.md

 ### Requirements for running locally

-Dependencies are managed with [bundler](https://bundler.io).
-To install bundler and all dependencies:
+Install [Jekyll](https://jekyllrb.com/docs/installation/) (Windows users, see [here](https://jekyllrb.com/docs/windows/)) and [bundler](https://bundler.io).

-	gem install bundler
+Afterwards, to install all dependencies for this repo:

 	bundle install

 ### Run locally

-* when editing use `jekyll serve --watch`
+When editing use `jekyll serve` or `bundle exec jekyll serve` to build, start up a webserver and automatically rebuild.